Aikido vs ThreatQ

 Aikido

-Aikido offers a free tier with basic features and paid plans for advanced functionalities.
+Offers a free tier with basic features and paid plans for enhanced capabilities and team collaboration.

 • Free